SayLending.com Financial Network

 Closing Costs:

-loan documentation, inspections, points, and other services required by law and your lender that are related to the purchase of your home.
+Closing costs are fees for professional appraisals, surveys, title searches, loan documentation, inspections, points, and other services required by law and your lender that are related to the purchase of your home.

 Upon completion of your application, you will receive a "Good Faith" estimate that itemizes your projected closing costs.
 This is an estimate only and does not signify the true amount of your closing costs.
 Costs may vary by area.